HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups/README.md

 We used data from the Clinical Practice Research Datalink (CPRD Aurum) linked to Hospital Episode Statistics, IMD mortality and Indices of Multiple Depriavtion (eRAP 20_000239).

+The codelists we used to derive conditions for patients are from [Anna Head](https://github.com/annalhead) at the University of Liverpool and can be found [here](https://github.com/annalhead/CPRD_multimorbidity_codelists)

 ## How does it work?

 There are four R scripts that process the CPRD sample, create variables and then run models to test our hypotheses.